By the end of this section, you will be able to:

 where is the speed of sound, is its frequency, and is its wavelength.
 The wavelength of a sound is the distance between adjacent identical parts of a wave—for example, between adjacent compressions as illustrated in Figure 17.9.
 The frequency is the same as that of the source and is the number of waves that pass a point per unit time.

 Table 17.4 makes it apparent that the speed of sound varies greatly in different media.
 The speed of sound in a medium is determined by a combination of the medium’s rigidity (or compressibility in gases) and its density.
 The more rigid (or less compressible) the medium, the faster the speed of sound.
-This observation is analogous to the fact that the frequency of a simple harmonic motion is directly proportional to the stiffness of the oscillating object.
-The greater the density of a medium, the slower the speed of sound.
-This observation is analogous to the fact that the frequency of a simple harmonic motion is inversely proportional to the mass of the oscillating object.
+For materials that have similar rigidities, sound will travel faster through the one with the lower density because the sound energy is more easily transferred from particle to particle.
 The speed of sound in air is low, because air is compressible.
 Because liquids and solids are relatively rigid and very difficult to compress, the speed of sound in such media is generally greater than in gases.

 When liquid is poured into a small-necked container like a soda bottle, it can make for a fun musical experience!
 Find a small-necked bottle and pour water into it.
 When you blow across the surface of the bottle, a musical pitch should be created.
 This pitch, which corresponds to the resonant frequency of the air remaining in the bottle, can be determined using Equation 17.1.
 Your task is to design an experiment and collect data to confirm this relationship between the frequency created by blowing into the bottle and the depth of air remaining.